ChristopherJBarclay/web-dev-tools/README.md

 # Web-Dev-Tools
-A list of tools I have found to improve my web development skills.
+Tools that I have found to improve my web development environment and skills.

-Some of these tools are learning resources to gain a deeper understanding of web development.
-Others are production-level tools for creating excellent websites and web apps
+These tools range in content from online learning resources to production-level tools.
+They have helped me gain a deeper understanding of web development.